Mundesley Coastal Management Scheme

-We are now in the process of designing and delivering the Mundesley Coastal Management scheme.
+We are now in the process of delivering the Mundesley Coastal Management scheme.

 The scheme seeks to reduce the risk of erosion of the vulnerable cliffs along almost 2km of the Mundesley coastline.